-After a period 3-22 months, follow-up exams showed that Subjects B-D were avoiding Cr exposures.
-Subjects B and C were taking sodium cromoglycate as an asthma preventative medication.
+After a period of 3-22 months, follow-up exams showed that Subjects B-D were avoiding Cr exposures.
+Subjects B and C were taking sodium cromoglycate as a preventive asthma medication.
 Subject B paired this with a bronchodilator (an asthma rescue medication).
-Subject D was the least sensitive to methacholine challenge (PC20 >25 mg/mL).
+Subject D was the least sensitive to the methacholine challenge (PC20 >25 mg/mL).
 Results for Subject B were 0.62 mg/mL, slightly different than they had been, and those for Subject C were decidedly worse (14 mg/mL).
 Patient A was lost to follow-up.
 Overall, the results by Park et al. (1994) suggested to OEHHA that inhalation of a Cr(III) compound may result in an asthmatic response in individuals previously shown to be dermally sensitized to Cr(III) or Cr(VI) compounds, and bolstered findings of a Type 1-mediated response by Novey et al. (1983).
+Results for subjects B and C specifically, who had positive skin prick and broncho-provocation tests to trivalent $Cr_2(SO_4)3$ but negative skin patch responses to hexavalent K2Cr2O7, support that Cr(III) may also cause asthma onset in the absence of Cr(VI) sensitization.

-According to the US Agency for Toxic Substances Disease Registry (ATSDR, 2012), while chromium-induced asthma may occur in some sensitized individuals exposed to elevated concentrations of chromium in air, the number of sensitized individuals is low, and the number of potentially confounding variables [e.g. exposure to other allergenic metals] in the chromium industry is high.
-They indicate prevalence of chromium sensitivity in the general population of the US ranges from 0.08% - 7% depending upon the subpopulation evaluated (ATSDR, 2012).
+According to the US Agency for Toxic Substances Disease Registry (ATSDR, 2012), while chromium-induced asthma may occur in some sensitized individuals exposed to elevated concentrations of chromium in air, the number of sensitized individuals is low, and the number of potentially confounding variables [e.g., exposure to other allergenic metals] in the chromium industry is high.
+They indicate the prevalence of chromium sensitivity in the general population of the US ranges from 0.08%-7% depending upon the subpopulation evaluated (ATSDR, 2012).
 However, the original source of the range was not provided, and it was initially unclear to OEHHA whether the statement pertained to Cr(III), Cr(VI), or all chromium species.
 OEHHA found the stated range likely came from several skin patch studies testing allergies to Cr(VI) compounds.
 These studies are summarized below.